jstack-be/.github/guides/jstack-be-scoped-package-usage.md

 }
 ```

 If you followed all the steps in this guide correctly, you should now be able to run `npm install` / `yarn` / `pnpm install`.
+The package(s) should be installed in your `node_modules` directory.

 # Troubleshooting